 Thunderstorms can be abundant when particular weather features traverse the region – tropical waves, tropical cyclones, surface troughs, mid-, and upper-level troughs, and the Intertropical Convergence Zone.

 In addition, these thunderstorms can produce severe winds up to and in excess of 65 KM/H across localized areas of the country.

 Stationary thunderstorms, such as those that caused the Divali 2017 floods, can produce upwards of 100 millimeters in one to two hours.

-During the wet season and the Atlantic Hurricane Season, tropical waves gradually become stronger and the ITCZ may linger across the region for possible prolonged periods.
+During the Wet Season and the Atlantic Hurricane Season, tropical waves gradually become stronger, and the ITCZ may linger across the region for prolonged periods.
 Showers resulting from daytime heating and sea breeze convergence will become more common.

-Forecasters rely on data and numerical weather prediction models that are run by supercomputers globally to determine whether conditions will be right to thunderstorm development.
+Forecasters rely on data and numerical weather prediction models run by supercomputers globally to determine whether conditions will be suitable for thunderstorm development.

-Models are designed to calculate what the atmosphere may do at certain points over different spatial scales from the surface of the earth to the top of the atmosphere.
+Models are designed to calculate what the atmosphere may do at specific points over different spatial scales from the earth’s surface to the top of the atmosphere.

 This is in addition to data gathered from satellites, aircraft, ships, temperature profilers, and surface weather stations.